Inverse scattering transform via affine map: applications to high-speed nonlinear optical communications: Discussion

 \section{Discussion}

-We note that our work-flow intentionally neglects the discrete spectrum component of the scattering data.
-For the Gaussian pulse trains considered here, the continuous spectrum (reflection coefficient) is sufficient to reconstruct the initial potential with high fidelity.
+We note that our workflow intentionally excludes the discrete spectrum component of the scattering data.
+At the same time, we verified numerically that discrete eigenvalues are indeed present for a subset of the generated waveforms (see Fig.~\ref{fig:end-to-end}).
+The present contribution is that, for this signal class and parameter regime, the continuous spectrum alone is sufficient for recovery with high fidelity.
 This simplification enables efficient approximations of both the direct and inverse scattering transforms for this class of signals, which is particularly advantageous in high-speed optical communication systems.
-Intuitively, the reflection coefficient implicitly encodes information about discrete part, allowing us to skip an explicit use of the discrete spectrum.
+Intuitively, the reflection coefficient implicitly encodes information about the discrete part, allowing us to skip an explicit use of the discrete spectrum.

 Furthermore, our numerical experiments demonstrate that, for Gaussian pulse trains, using only the real or the imaginary part of the reflection coefficient still yields an accurate affine map approximation.
 This observation further reduces computational complexity and data requirements.